holzschu/llvm/README.txt

    - map std* to thread_std* in DynamicLibrary.inc, map thread_std* to the external values.

 - we can't generate llvm IR while linking, but we can link several IR files with llvm-link
 - how to add new libraries to IR file?
-How to load them?
+How to load them? "nm" works on embedded binaries.
 - where to place include files for on-system compilation?

+- stability issues when using nm <library> | grep " T ".
+Crashes occasionally.
+Cause unknown.

 Analysis information:
 ---------------------